-- > Accumulated doses are evaluated outside of CPS. - □ Will use for equipment installations in the tagger hall. - > CPS is not expected to be disassembled for a very long time. - ☐ It can be moved aside to restore GlueX photon beamline.
+- > Accumulated doses are evaluated outside of CPS. - We will use this map for equipment installations in the tagger hall. - > CPS is not expected to be disassembled for a very long time. - □ It can be moved aside to restore GlueX photon beamline.